 Spotlight on Highway Safety

-This report takes a close look at the issue by examining rear seat belt use rates, state laws and enforcement, and public education efforts.
-It makes recommendations for states to help boost rear seat belt use through programs and policies.
+This report takes a close look at the issue of rear seat belt use by examining use rates, state laws and enforcement, and public education efforts.

-This GHSA Spotlight on Highway Safety report looks at the issue of bicyclist safety, analyzing how fatality trends and crash patterns have changed since the mid 1970's.
-Two areas of focus are helmet use and alcohol use by fatally injured cyclists.
+This GHSA Spotlight on Highway Safety report looks at the issue of bicyclist safety, analyzing how fatality trends and crash patterns have changed since the mid-1970s.